matthiasn/octopress-blog/source/_posts/2014-10-01-Building-System-in-Clojure-2.markdown

 The above creates a channel with a buffer size of one that applies the transducer to every element.

 But this does not help in our initial case here, where we know that some of the chunks are not complete but instead have to be glued together with the next one or two pieces.
-For that, we will need some kind of state.
+For that, we will need some kind of **state**.
+In the example above, that would be the space where we place fragments of a hundred dollar bill.
 But what if we want to see this aggregation process as a **black box**?
 Then, the aggregation cannot really have outside state.
 What if one such transducer could have local state that is contained and not accessible from the outside?
 It turns out this is where stateful transducers can help.

 Here’s how that looks like in code: